 When you’re having brunch at Suraya, you need to try the za’atar flatbread with onion and tomato.
 It’s huge and is topped with a perfectly cooked poached egg.
 Their outdoor garden is one of the most serene places to eat in the city with an impressive fountain and circular fire pits at the entrance.
 Plus, you can eat under coverage on futons or gaze from the center of the courtyard at smaller bistro tables.

 On Saturdays and Sundays from 10am-3pm, Walnut Street Cafe puts on live music and serves what they call a Jazz Brunch.
 Small bistro tables with padded seating outline the glassy restaurant, and the comfortable plaza is a great place to try one of our favorites: the steak and eggs.
 It’s covered with bordelaise sauce and served with seasoned potatoes and eggs.
 If you’re tired of listening to the typical Spotify coffeehouse playlist at brunch, switch things up by coming here.

 Like Wawa during Hoagiefest, Veda’s brunch is something folks in Philly flock to.
-And for good reason, their extensive weekend brunch menu has a bunch of great dishes.
+And for good reason, as their extensive weekend brunch menu has a bunch of great dishes.
 Our favorite is the masala omelet, which is topped with onion, tomato, chilies, and a mild chili sauce.
-For dessert, you need to try the gulab jamun, a warm milky beignet that’s sprinkled with rose-flavored syrup.
+For dessert, you need to try the gulab jamun that’s sprinkled with rose-flavored syrup.
 Veda also offers a bottomless brunch each Saturday and Sunday.